finos/FDC3/docs/intents-intro.md

 * FDC3 Standard intents are a limited set, organizations can create their own intents

 ## Using Intents
-Combined with [Context Data](context-intro.md) and [App Directory](appd-intro.md) standards, Intents enable rich service discovery on the the desktop.
+Combined with [Context Data](context-intro.md) and [App Directory](appd-intro.md) standards, Intents enable rich service discovery on the desktop.
 For example:

 ### Directing to a market data platform to show a chart
 ```javascript